hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 	  ----     ------            ----                 ----               -------
 	  Warning  FailedScheduling  55s (x5 over 5m23s)  default-scheduler  no nodes available to schedule pods
 ```
 *Looked for events or messages that provide information about the problem.
-In this case, the issue was the unavailability of nodes in the cluster to schedule the Pods.*
+In this case, the issue was the unavailability of nodes in the cluster to schedule the **Pod**s.*

 Took the necessary steps to provision additional nodes.